 Taking the blood type test

-In Europe, your baby’s blood type is not routinely tested in all countries.
+In the UK, your baby’s blood type is not routinely tested on the NHS.
 However, you can opt for a private test at a small cost.
-At Future Health Biobank, we can reveal your baby’s blood type as part of our cord blood storage service, using your cord blood sample.
+At Future Health Biobank, we can reveal your baby’s blood type as part of our cord blood banking service, using your cord blood sample.